faasm/faasm/README.md

 }
 ```

+### Offset state

+`FaasmMemory` also exposes the `readStateOffset` and `writeStateOffset` functions, which allow reading and writing subsections of byte arrays stored against keys in the key-value store.

+For example, if I have an array of 100 bytes stored in memory, I can read bytes 15-20, then update them separately.

+This can be useful for implementing distributed iterative algorithms.

 ### Counter example

 An example implementing a counter can be found in `examples/increment.cpp`.
 It can be called with: